ericpriceco/ericpriceco.github.io/_posts/2014-06-13-create-jekyll-blog-part2.md

 ### Permalinks

-This part is really just prefence for the link style of your posts.
+This part is really just preference for the link style of your posts.
 By default, it includes the post date in the link, which I wasn't a fan of.
 To only include the post title in the post link, you need to edit the **"\_config.yml"** file in the root of the Jekyll project folder.
 Add the line below:

 ```
 permalink: /blog/:title